Harold-Kalvin/django-example/README.md

-# django-template
+# django-example
-A django template project with authentication
+A django example project with django-ninja and authentication